baldir-fr/starter-vue3-vuetify3-vite-cypress-component-e2e/making-of.md

 `cypress/support/component.ts`

 Create a custom mount function that surrounds the mounted component with a vuetify app wrapper.
-It also adds vuetify as plugin.
+It also adds vuetify as plugin. (credits: https://github.com/elevatebart/cy-ct-vuetify)

 ```ts
 // ***********************************************************